Outboard Trim and Tilt Not Working: The 5-Stage Diagnostic

 The correct fill procedure:

-What fluid to use: Use your manufacturer's branded power trim fluid when available (Mercury Power Trim & Steering Fluid, Yamalube Trim & Tilt Fluid, etc.).
+Use your manufacturer's branded power trim fluid when available (Mercury Power Trim & Steering Fluid, Yamalube Trim & Tilt Fluid, etc.).
 The widely-accepted alternative across most brands is Dexron III or Dexron VI ATF (automatic transmission fluid).
 It is the same viscosity profile and uses compatible seal chemistry.

 Never use: brake fluid (destroys rubber seals immediately), power steering fluid (incompatible seal chemistry on most engines), or any fluid not listed in your service manual.

-If fluid was low and you've just refilled it — or if you recently serviced the system — air in the hydraulic lines will cause weak, jerky, or completely absent movement even with a full reservoir.
+If fluid was low and you've just refilled it, or if you recently serviced the system, air in the hydraulic lines will cause weak, jerky, or completely absent movement even with a full reservoir.

 Bleeding procedure: